fergustaylor/fergustaylor.github.io/_site/content/categories/dev/_index.md

-This is 'Dev', a Github repository for all the smaller projects I'm working on.
+This is 'Dev', a Github repository for all the smaller projects I'm working on.<br>
 Searchable clinical knowledge summaries, visualising local election results or the Humanitarian Data Exchange..
-Even just interesting plots.
+Even just interesting plots.<br>
 Not all of it is complete, but it's a good place to keep everything else.

 The Github repository..